 Whichever platform you look at, streaming isn’t great for the artists.
 The only area that artists can really earn some money to reward them for their hard work (other than live performances) is downloads.

-With an average download amount being £0.99, if the same 1000 customers downloaded the track as well as streaming it the artist gets just under £1000.00.
-This allows them to spend more time being creative, making music and not worrying about how to pay their bills.
+With an average download amount being £0.99, if the same 1000 customers downloaded the track as well as streaming it that brings in just under £1000.00 and again assuming there is a 50/50 split between artist and label that is £500 for the artist (bit of a jump from the £3.00 for the same number of plays for streams don’t you think!)
+This extra money allows the artist to spend more time being creative, making music and not worrying about how to pay their bills.
 Ultimately resulting in more music for you to enjoy.
-Now £1000.00 is a lot of money, there’s no doubt about it.
+Now £500.00 is a lot of money, there’s no doubt about it.
 However most artists may only release a track every few months at most so that money has to cover all the time in the studio and their living costs for 3 months, looking at it like that it isn’t a large amount of money however it is clearly more of a living wage than the amount earnt through streaming.

 Clearly we produce music that can be streamed on Spotify or purchased on Amazon so every download to me personally is completely appreciated however this post isn’t about me, it is about the music industry as a whole.
 We have a huge number of talented artists right now so let’s support them as the last thing we’d want is for them to simply not be able to afford to carry on as that would be a real waste of talent.